Josef-Friedrich/audiorename/README.rst

     output:
       -K, --color           Colorize the standard output of the program with ANSI colors.
+      --no-color            Don’t colorize the standard output of the program with ANSI colors.
       -b, --debug           Print debug informations about the single metadata fields.
       -j, --job-info        Display informations about the current job.
 This